rustonaut/build-qrc/README.md

 **A rust build dependency to build and include resources based on the Qt Resource system**

+**THE IMPLEMENTATION/MAINTANCE IS CURRENTLY ON HOLD**

+(The reason for this is mainly time and a little bit disstatification with the rust qml bindings.)

 ---

 This crate can be used as a build dependencies.
 It provites a utility for